Once the holidays are over, you can breathe a long sigh of relief. Things can finally settle down and go back to normal, right?

 Although both the holiday and post-holiday periods have the potential to be stressful, with some planning, they can be far less painful than you might expect.

-To help you prepare for the possibility of product returns, ShipStation has kindly provided us with some slides from their webinar on this same topic.
-You can download the slides for free right here.
-Use them in combination with this post to get prepared — and to breathe easier once the holidays are over.
+Use these tips in combination with this post to get prepared — and to breathe easier once the holidays are over.

 We hope you enjoyed reading these suggestions to make the post-holiday return period easier on your store.
 Best of luck with your holiday season!